10,95 €

 Autorenporträt

-Julia Matallana Freedman is a full-time pastor at a local Episcopal church in the Diocese of Massachusetts.
+Julia Matallana Freedman was recently ordained to the transitional diaconate in the Episcopal Church in the Diocese of Massachusetts.
+She serves as a full-time pastor at an Episcopal church in the Diocese of Rhode Island.
 She holds a Master of Divinity from Duke Divinity School.
-A first-generation college graduate, Julia is passionate about the intersection of faith and trauma, often preaching on social justice, suffering, and the importance of living out our faith in contemporary society.
+A first-generation college graduate, Julia is passionate about the intersection of faith and trauma, often preaching on social justice, suffering, and the importance of living out one's faith in contemporary society.
 She lives in Riverside, Rhode Island.